MicahElliott/dunnit/docs/GUIDE.md

 **End** — day-to-day capture, the terminal states a Plan item resolves into

 - ✔️ `DONE` — Something you completed.
 The most common endpoint a "Plan" item (TODO/IDEA/GOAL/etc.) resolves into.
+- 🤝 `HANDLED` — Someone else completed a TODO or DOING item.
+Add `@Name` when useful.
 - ❌ `FAIL` — Something that didn't go as hoped — an endpoint a "Plan" item can resolve into, same as DONE, just the unsuccessful outcome.
 - 🗑️ `WASTED` — Unfocused, pointless work or distraction.
 Opt-in: hidden from the live picker unless enabled in Settings.